 Washington, DC DUI and DWI charges involve both a criminal case at the Traffic Division of the DC Superior Court and an administrative hearing at the District of Columbia Department of Motor Vehicles (DMV).
 The court case will determine if you are convicted of the drunk driving charge on which you were arrested, and any potential punishment such as jail, fines, community service, etc. The DMV hearing will determine whether you lose your license, are required to get high-risk insurance (SR-22), and any fines.

-Your Washington, DC DUI attorney at the Law Office of Daniel A. Gross offers a comprehensive defense to anyone facing drunk driving charges in Washington, DC.
+Your Washington, DC DUI attorney at Scrofano Law PC offers a comprehensive defense to anyone facing drunk driving charges in Washington, DC.
 By representing you at the DMV hearing, your attorney can not only fight the suspension of your driving privileges, but will also have the opportunity see what the government is going to try and use against you in criminal court.

 In Washington, DC, if a driver with a Blood Alcohol Content (BAC) of 0.08 grams or more is found to be operating a motor vehicle, they can be charged Driving While Intoxicated (DWI).
 DC Code Section 50-2201.05(b) provides that for a first offense, the defendant can be sentenced to a fine of $300 and a maximum of 90 days in jail.
 If the defendant had a BAC of 0.20 grams or higher, there is a mandatory minimum of five days in jail.
 If the defendant’s BAC was higher than 0.25 grams, there is an additional 10 days of mandatory jail time.